Cognigy/Documentation/docs/ai/administer/access/admin-center/audit-events.md

 To filter audit events, follow these steps:

-1. Access the **Audit Events** page by one of the following options:
+1. Access the **Audit Events** page using one of the following options:
     - Click **User Menu ![user-menu](../../../../_assets/icons/user-menu.svg) > Admin Center** on the **Projects** page, then select **Audit Events** from the left-side menu.
     - Select **Admin Center** from the User Menu in the bottom-left corner of the Project page, then select **Audit Events** from the left-side menu.
 2. On the **Audit Events** page, choose your preferred filter options: